Reviews Report

 “Teaching your teenager to fine-tune his or her driving skills by practicing on progressively harder roads, from quiet streets to busy highways, at night and in rain,” John Peterson, editor of Safe Drive Gear recommends.
 In turn, they become an all-around better driver, more capable of handling varied climate changes, and used to more challenging road conditions.

 With this renewed freedom and increased socializing come some risks.
 Having this freedom could result in more opportunities for driving while using their phone for music or talking to passengers in the car.
-In fact, Life360, an app that helps parents monitor their teen’s driving behavior, found that 74% of teenager drives were done while distracted.
+In fact, Life360, an app that helps parents monitor their teen’s driving behavior, previously reported 74% of teenager drives as distracted; the latest public-health and telematics data show that about one-third of U.S. high school student drivers report texting or emailing while driving and that drivers spend roughly 2 minutes per hour interacting with phones, with distraction frequently present just before crashes (CDC YRBS 2023; CMT 2024).

-Noticing trending challenges like these is an opportunity for parents to establish a dialogue with their teens about the dangers of participating in social media trends when behind the wheel.
+Noticing trending challenges like these is an opportunity for parents to establish a dialogue with their teens about the dangers of participating in social media trends when behind the wheel, even when platforms say such content is banned.
+TikTok’s community guidelines prohibit dangerous acts while driving, but enforcement gaps can persist.

 Furthermore, with more socializing, this summer comes more opportunities for impaired driving, including driving while tired and drowsy.